 "In every walk with nature, one receives far more than he seeks."
 John Muir

 Reflecting my lifelong love of the natural world, my sculpture is primarily inspired by wildlife and nature, including my figurative subjects.
-In the past I have entered and been thrilled to have been short-listed as a finalist in the annual David Shepherd Wildlife Artist of the Year competition, exhibiting at the Mall Galleries in London.
+I have entered and been thrilled to have been short-listed as a finalist this year, and several times in previous years in the annual David Shepherd Wildlife Artist of the Year competition, exhibiting at the Mall Galleries in London.
 Having always enjoyed the outdoors, and being an animal lover, I'm encouraged by the strong links between the worlds of wildlife art and conservation.